 Whilst they claim to use this information for performance improvements, there is no way to know for sure.
 Additionally, when you contact customer support you are asked to enter personal information such as your name, email address, phone number, and credit card details.

-Encryption: Speedify does the ChaCha
+Encryption and Protocol: Speedify does the ChaCha

 By far, this is Speedify’s biggest selling point, but there are definitely issues with this, primarily because…

 DNS and IP Leak Tests: DNS Leaks Were Found… Uh-oh.